Skip to main content

 Include in task estimated hours

-For example, you may only want your "Installation" Labor Type's hours to be used on Tasks.
+For example, you may only want the hours of your "Installation" labor type used on tasks.

 4/ Click Save.